Notice This chapter is work-in-process, will be completed soon. Stay tuned.

 IP Address Assignment

-All io4edge devices receive their IP address via DHCP, so you need a DHCP server in your network to which the io4edge device is connected to.
-A fixed IP address assignment is not planned.
+Io4edge devices typically receive their IP address via DHCP, so you need a DHCP server in your network to which the io4edge device is connected to.

 Notice On Moducop, a DHCP is already installed and setup in the Yocto image.
 However, this DHCP server is only responsible to assign a IP address for io4edge devices within the ModuCop.
 If further devices are connected via Ethernet/Wifi, still a DHCP server must be in the network.